wlonk/arcadia/2015-02-post-playtest-2-outline.md

 ## Todo:

+ 1. _Tokens_

+    Make verbiage and numbers for tokens-to-buy-stakes.

- 1. _Dark Desires_
+ 2. _Dark Desires_

-    Rewrite some of these triggers to be more proactive, and make rewards vary between different Dark Desires.
+    Change Dark Desires' reward amounts to scale per the Tokens, above.
+    Possibly vary per Dark Desire?
+Also, rewrite to keep them active and doable.

- 2. _Families_
+ 3. _Families_

     Can have powers/traits/resources/qualities that are accessible to members of the family.
 Some may particularly effect or magnify with others in the